developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 **To import a project**:

 1. On the Enterprise Keyboard Designer’s launch screen, click the “IMPORT KEYBOARD PROJECT” button.
-2. Navigate to and double-click the project (“.encrypted” file) to import.
+2. Navigate to and double-click the project (“`.encrypted`” file) to import.
 3. Select the target device using the drop-down menu and click the “Confirm” button.
 4. Select the device orientation and click the “Confirm” button.
 5. When the Project name is seen at top-left corner, the workspace is ready for use.